HarukaMa/aleo-pool-server/readme.md

 The `0.3` branch of my prover is using the new protocol.

+### Things to test

+* If new blocks can be properly generated
+* If the payout system works
+* If the difficulty retargeting system works under high load
+* If there are no deadlock under high load

 ## Usage

 Don't use unless you know what you're doing for now.